vekatze/time-nt/readme.md

 // clock => time, respecting the timezone offset.
 // Uses mktime(3) internally.
-define from-local-clock(t: clock): time
+define from-local-clock(c: clock): time

 // clock => time, ignoring the timezone offset.
 // Uses timegm(3) internally.
-define from-UTC-clock(t: clock): time
+define from-UTC-clock(c: clock): time

-// Converts a UNIX timestamp into a text such as "1728478571.524727000". define show-time(m: time): text
+// Converts a UNIX timestamp into a text such as "1728478571.524727000". define show-time(t: time): text

 // Converts a UNIX timestamp into a human-readable text in the ISO8601 format.
-// The resulting text is a local one such as "2024-05-27T11:11:40.553393+09:00". define to-ISO8601-local(ts: time, nanosecond-digits: int): text
+// The resulting text is a local one such as "2024-05-27T11:11:40.553393+09:00". define to-ISO8601-local(t: time, nanosecond-digits: int): text

 // Converts a UNIX timestamp into a human-readable text in the ISO8601 format.
-// The resulting text is a UTC one such as "1973-11-29T20:33:54.000056Z". define to-ISO8601-UTC(ts: time, nanosecond-digits: int): text
+// The resulting text is a UTC one such as "1973-11-29T20:33:54.000056Z". define to-ISO8601-UTC(t: time, nanosecond-digits: int): text

 // Parses a text in the ISO8601 format into a UNIX timestamp. define from-ISO8601(datetime-text: &text): ?time